fastsh112/Metasploit_vsftpd234_Lab/README.md

 # Metasploit_vsftpd234_Lab
 Automatically deploy a penetration testing workshop lab environment consisting of attacking Kali Linux EC2 instances and target Ubuntu EC2 instances running a vulnerable version of vsftpd 2.3.4.
+The orchestration of these cloud resources should be handled by Terraform with minimal manual configuration on your part.
+Please refer to the accompanying Eboard documentation to view the full workshop preparation, execution, and close out procedures: https://docs.google.com/document/d/18bhQ8ys_vuvzN6DAWv2tGSjqvdMsI9td0NMyAPoQdCw/edit?usp=sharing